lucasverdelho/Terminal_Randomizer/README.md

 >You will need to put some gifs on the **"photos"** folder in this repository in order for the script to do anything, so be sure to do that first.

-Note :
+Another Note :
 > I have included a preset that I use **settings.json** file which you will need to change the paths I have included, I may still implement an initializer later on, but for now manual changes are needed.

-Another Note :
+Yes, Another Note :
 > I am using the font Source Code Pro, which i really recommend you have installed for better legibility on the terminal.
 It is a free font found on google fonts: ```https://fonts.google.com/specimen/Source+Code+Pro```

 ## How to Find the Paths